ToniTannoury/InterCollab/README.md

 - Concerning the get coins functionality, InterCollab uses [Stripe](https://stripe.com/en-gb-us) with its webhook to successfully and securely process payments from users credit cards.

 - Amazon Elastic Compute Cloud [Amazon EC2](https://aws.amazon.com/ec2/) is a web service provided by Amazon Web Services (AWS) that offers resizable compute capacity in the cloud.
-It allows users to run virtual machines (known as instances) on-demand, making it a fundamental building block for cloud computing
+It allows users to run virtual machines (known as instances) on-demand, making it a fundamental building block for cloud computing.

 - [Ant Design](https://ant.design/) and [tailwindcss](https://tailwindcss.com/) were used for styling.
 Ant Design is an enterprise-class UI design language and React UI library with a set of high-quality React components, one of best React UI library for enterprises.
-Tailwind CSS is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML
+Tailwind CSS is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.

 <br><br>
 <img id="Demo" src="https://github.com/ToniTannoury/InterCollab/assets/138028340/9762273b-56dc-43c9-ab2e-e039cf8537ff"/>

-> Using the above mentioned tech stacks and the wireframes build with figma from the user sotries we have, the demo of the app is shown as below, these are screenshots from the real app
+> Using the above mentioned tech stacks and the wireframes build with figma from the user sotries we have, the demo of the app is shown as below, these are screenshots from the real app.

 <h3> Users Screens </h3>